WorldHealthOrganization/smart-ot/README.md

 <br> </br>
 ###
 ### Publication
-This ImplementationGuide is published in the following locations:
+This Implementation Guide is published in the following locations:

 Continuous Build:  __https://github.com/WorldHealthOrganization/smart-ot__